Transplant Services

 Donation (time may vary)

 Once we get approval from the transplant team, we will help you schedule your transplant surgery.
-You will come into the clinic for a checkup before your surgery and then have your kidney donation surgery as expected.
+You will come into the clinic for a checkup before your surgery and then have your liver donation surgery as expected.

 Follow-up (two years)